Set-and-forget investors

 Sᵗ₊₁ = Sᵗ·e^(μ−½σ²)Δt + σε√ΔtMulti-timeframe cycles condense the distribution into discrete action zones: Long, Short, Wait.
 Every zone is time-stamped, auditable, and binds action to a defined probability.

-σᵗ ∈ {−1, 0, +1}Excerpt of the BUY cohort, February–April 2026.
+σᵗ ∈ {−1, 0, +1}15 trades from DB+Yahoo.
+One win per asset, deduplicated.
+YTD sum: +192.9%.
 Figures are referenced live from Yahoo Finance; signals were published before the move.

 Every signal runs through the same path — automated, documented, repeatable.
 Your job is discipline.
 Ours is mathematics.